National Institutes of Health Stroke Scale: 4. Facial palsy

 Facial palsy is partial or complete paralysis of portions of the face.
 Typically this paralysis is most pronounced in the lower half of one facial side.
 However, depending on lesion location the paralysis may be present in other facial regions.
-While inspecting the symmetry of each facial expression the examiner should first instruct patient to show his or her teeth (or gums).
-Second, the patient should be asked to squeeze his or her eyes closed as hard as possible.
-After reopening his or her eyes, the patient is then instructed to raise his or her eyebrows.
+While inspecting the symmetry of each facial expression the examiner should first instruct patient to show their teeth (or gums).
+Second, the patient should be asked to squeeze their eyes closed as hard as possible.
+After reopening their eyes, the patient is then instructed to raise their eyebrows.